libp2p/specs/pubsub/gossipsub-wip.md

 ## Dependencies

-Pubsub is designed to fit into the libp2p "ecosystem" of modular components that serve complemenatary purposes.
+Pubsub is designed to fit into the libp2p "ecosystem" of modular components that serve complementary purposes.
 As such, some key functionality is assumed to be present and is not specified as part of pubsub itself.

 ### Ambient Peer Discovery